Maximos2009/PingPong/README.md

 # PingPong
-A ping pong game made with pygame
+A Ping Pong game made with pygame